Avicity7/pyhelp/basics/basics.md

 #### Tuples

 Similar to lists, tuples can store data of different types.
 The main difference between tuples and lists is that tuples are **immutable**; once you've set the values of a tuple, you *cannot* change it at all.
-Tuples are generally good to use when you want to group certain related information together.
+Tuples are generally useful to use when you want to group certain related information.
 To declare a tuple, use `(` and `)` (opening and closing brackets).

 ##### Examples of Tuples
 ```python